Looking for shades of brown in a hair color chart that's easy to read? We've got you covered when it comes to brunette hair color insp.

-If the idea of getting highlights makes you feel a little anxious, you’re not alone.
+If the idea of getting highlights on your ash blonde or dark brown hair makes you feel a little anxious, you’re not alone.
 The pressure to choose a secondary shade that blends perfectly into the color scheme you’ve already got going on, to make sure you’re choosing the right kind, and to maintain them—it’s a lot.

 Don’t panic.
 Highlights, whether they’re partial highlights or full, are universally flattering.
 No colorist in the world is going to let you choose a hideous color without saying something.